Benchmark

 Enterprise Benchmarks

-Metrics are what separate marketing fluff from real partner impact.
+Metrics are what separate marketing fluff from real partner impact in any AI partner program.
 Let’s talk about what vendors—and customers—actually measure.

 What Vendors Measure

-Let’s talk about what success really looks like for AI solution partners.
+Let’s talk about what success really looks like for AI solution partners in solution partner programs.

 It’s not just revenue—it’s about whether partners are delivering outcomes that matter to enterprise customers.